caltechlibrary/newt/newt-presentation.md

 - Newt is **an experimental prototype** (June/July 2023)
 - Newt doesn't support file uploads
 - Newt doesn't eliminate learning curves, e.g. Postgres and SQL; Pandoc; using HTTP methods; YAML
+- Moving from JavaScript on the front end to Pandoc templates and birds.yaml does not guarantee less lines of code

 # Newt stack strengths